 Use latex condoms since they are a very effective barrier to Sexually Transmitted Disease prevention.
 So, it is always better to use a condom, which is mainly made to prevent STDs.
 Also, during oral sex, you must use a dental dam.
 It is a thin latex and can help in preventing infection.

 However, one must accomplish condom use perfectly.
-Often, STD transmission gets successful due to incorrect use of condoms during the entire sex act.
-So, you must use a condom which is a latex condom and wear it properly.
+Often, STD transmission gets successful due to the incorrect use of condoms4 during the entire sex act.
+So, you must use a condom which is latex condom, and wear it properly.

-Can You Still Get An STD With A Condom
+2. Can You Still Get an STD with a Condom

 Generally, condom use can stop Sexually Transmitted Diseases.
 But in any case, if something goes wrong, you can still get an STD.

-Chlamydia and Gonorrhoea are STIs that only condoms can prevent.
+Chlamydia5 and Gonorrhoea 6are STIs that only condoms can prevent.
 Moreover, condoms have been 98 percent effective.

 Even if you are wearing a condom, you can still get STD.
 They are transmitted by skin-to-skin contact.
 During sexual intercourse or sexual contact, condoms do not cover all parts of infected skin.